 Redeeming Grace PCA has a rich history in the Lake Wylie area of South Carolina.
 In one sense you could say it begins the history of the area.
 The church is the oldest institution in the area called "the Point," which makes up the current community of Lake Wylie, SC.
+From today's perspective one can see that God intended to have an active evangelical church in the area to serve the thousands of new people he was going to send into the area in the next few years.

-A small white-boarded building served as the meeting place for the Chapel members until 1930, when it was destroyed by fire.
-A brick building was erected as a replacement, and over the years additions were made to this building.
 In 1989, the congregation voted to begin a two-phase building project.
-The first phase was a new larger sanctuary.
-This was constructed in 1990, and followed, in 1994, by the addition of a multi-purpose building with education space and a gym-fellowship area.
+The first phase was a larger sanctuary.
+This was constructed in 1990, and was followed, in 1994, by the addition of a multi-purpose building with education space and a gym/fellowship area.

 The old sanctuary building was given to Friendly Hill Baptist Church of Lake Wylie and moved to their site.
 The old fellowship building was given to Good Samaritan Methodist Church and moved to their property.
 Both buildings are still in use today.
 God enabled the congregation to become debt free in 1999.